MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/botany/morphology.md

 The color of these stems is predominantly green, as is common among many plant species.
 Their texture is characterized by fine hairs, known as pubescence, which cover the surface, giving them a slightly fuzzy feel.
 In contrast to some rough-stemmed plants, the stems of Achillea millefolium are relatively smooth.

 Notably, the nodes along these stems are frequent and closely spaced, creating numerous points of leaf and branch attachment.
 The internodes, or the segments of stem between nodes, are relatively short, indicating a compact, branching growth pattern.

+The following table shows in detail the morphological characteristics of Achillea millefolium stems.

 | Characteristic | Description |
 | --- | --- |